 As someone who provides advice on personal branding, I often get asked by business owners and clients about good website platforms.
 WordPress?
 Squarespace?
 Wix?
 If you’ve never heard of the New Rainmaker website platform, it may be because the platform is relatively new and less well known.
 However, if you’re thinking about hosting your website there, I’m here to warn you against it.
 Save yourself the trouble, and just use WordPress.
 After the past year I’ve had with Rainmaker, I felt compelled to share my experience so others can be aware of the limitations and issues Rainmaker may cause for you and your business.
 Let me go back in time and explain how I ended up choosing Rainmaker, eight major limitations of the platform, and why WordPress is so much more versatile.
-Note, I’ve included a few affiliate links below, but only on serves I trust, use myself, and can look you in the eye and wholeheartedly recommend.
+Note, I’ve included a few affiliate links below, but only on services I trust, use myself, and can wholeheartedly recommend.

 Why I originally decided to build my site on Rainmaker